dmgerow/cpq-migration-aid/README.md

 Set of metadata that can be deployed to a Salesforce org to assist with Salesforce CPQ Data Migration by creating a unique Id on CPQ configuration data.

-Note: Consider using the [Salesforce Data Loader SFDX Plugin](https://github.com/forcedotcom/SFDX-Data-Move-Utility) to perform scripted configuration data migration.
+Consider using the [Salesforce Data Loader SFDX Plugin](https://github.com/forcedotcom/SFDX-Data-Move-Utility) to perform scripted configuration data migration.

+Note: Triggers are not supported on PricebookEntries as of the Winter '21 release so external IDs need to be manually populated.

 ## Installation Instructions